apsaltis/HDF-Workshop/README.md

 5. The next step is to generate the flow we need for MiNiFi.
 To do this do the following steps:

    * Create a template for MiNiFi
-   * Select the GenerateFlowFile and the NiFi Flow Remote Processor Group (these are the only things needed for MiMiFi)
+   * Select the GenerateFlowFile, the NiFi Flow Remote Processor Group, and the Connection between them (these are the only things needed for MiNiFi)
    * Select the "Create Template" button from the toolbar
    * Choose a name for your template